yoyTeam/BlendLoader/README.md

 This module is heavily inspired by gamekit/ogrekit.

-We are sharing this code with the purpose of creating a plugin for Ogre that loads Blender files directly with the help of the community.
+We are sharing this code with the purpose of creating a plugin for Ogre that loads Blender files directly, with the help of the community.

 At this stage it need lots of work since its just a copy-paste of files from our engine and it wont compile.